 “Molecular hydrogen will not only clear up the black smoke by neutralizing the free radicals, but it will also go into the factory and fix what is wrong so that the black smoke will not be produced.”

 A 2015 study reports that H2 may significantly help keep us better hydrated.
 A 2012 study concluded that drinking molecular hydrogen water was an effective fluid hydration strategy for athletes.
 This is significant considering studies show two of three people are partially dehydrated.
-Even light dehydration of no more than 2 percent of total body weight disturbs physiological functions and decreases the body’s efficiency.
+Even light dehydration of no more than 2 percent of total body weight and decreases the body’s efficiency.
 Metabolism and energy levels are directly affected, and this extends even further to mood and mental alertness.

 There are several ways to get molecular hydrogen into your system including drinking hydrogen infused water, H2 inhalation, taking an H2 bath, or putting H2-saline into the eyes.
 The easiest and probably most efficient method is by simply dropping an H2 tablet in water and then drinking it.
 In all cases, molecular hydrogen enters the bloodstream and is transported throughout the body.